 Drupal modules

 The concept of a Naked Bundle has some direct relevancy for the Drupal world.
 We’re in the middle of the Drupal 7 lifecycle, many of us still supporting or evolving Drupal 6 sites, and most of us looking forward to Drupal 8 and the changes that it will bring to the Drupal ecosystem.
-It’s therefore not unreasonable that a large number of Drupal developers are building functionality which may be in use on three versions of Drupal, or maybe more, not to mention the liklihood of Drupal developers looking at other solutions for some sites, whether it be Symfony, Laravel or something different.
+It’s therefore not unreasonable that a large number of Drupal developers are building functionality which may be in use on three versions of Drupal, or maybe more, not to mention the likelihood of Drupal developers looking at other solutions for some sites, whether it be Symfony, Laravel or something different.

 The Naked Module?